Co-clustering of Spatially Resolved Transcriptomic Data: Simulation studies

 We ran the co-clustering models using $K=R=3$; results appear in the last row of Figure \ref{figure:CER_simulations}.
 Despite the additional correlation structure in the data brought by the nuisance signal $\mathbf{X}_b$, \spartaco~outperforms its competitors on both the row and the column clustering.
 In the right plot, the CER boxplots are more variable than in the left plot, therefore, the nuisance component has affected more the column than the row clustering of the employed models.
-Among the competitors, \textsc{k-means} and \textsc{MVNb} with $\lambda = 10$ and $\rho_{\bSigma}=\rho_{\bDelta} = 2.5$ are the least affected by the nuisance: the former because it performs the clustering on the two dimension of the data matrix separately, the latter because it regulates the estimate of the row and column covariances with a moderate shrinkage factor.
+Among the competitors, \textsc{k-means} and \textsc{MVNb} with $\lambda = 10$ and $\rho_{\bSigma}=\rho_{\bDelta} = 2.5$ are the least affected by the nuisance: the former because it performs the clustering on the two dimensions of the data matrix separately, the latter because it regulates the estimate of the row and column covariances with a moderate shrinkage factor. \review{The effect of the additional dependency structure is visible also on the distributions of $\rowepsilon$ and $\colepsilon$, which are displayed in the last line of Supplementary Figure 4: over the 10 replicates, the row clustering uncertainties spread between 0 and 0.17, and column uncertainties between 0 and 0.5.}